Cronners123/Cronners123.github.io/_posts/2017-03-10-Week-6-Building.md

 <table>
   <tr>
-    <td>Beginning of Lesson: What have you done so far?
-What point of the work are you at?</td>
+    <th>Beginning of Lesson: What have you done so far?
+What point of the work are you at?</th>
   </tr>
   <tr>
     <td>I have a good game with a couple of glitches but it is almost complete.
 Here is my game:       <iframe allowtransparency="true" width="485" height="402" src="//scratch.mit.edu/projects/embed/147047415/?autostart=false" frameborder="0" allowfullscreen></iframe>